nancypannu03/stock_analysis/README.md

       Next i

       ''2b) Loop over all the rows in the spreadsheet and
       ' loop over all the rows

        For i = 2 To RowCount

        '3a) Increase volume for current ticker
-  ' Increase volume for current ticker
+       'Increase volume for current ticker

         tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

         '3b) Check if the current row is the first row with the selected tickerIndex.
         'If  Then

          If Cells(i - 1, 2).Value <> tickers(tickerIndex) Then
           tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

         End If